×

 • Malagasy is spoken as a national language in: Comoros, Madagascar, Mayotte.

 You will also get to know the continents where Danish and Malagasy speaking countries lie.
-Based on the number of people that speak these languages, the position of Danish language is not available and position of Malagasy language is 84.
+Based on the number of people that speak these languages, the position of Danish language is 18 and position of Malagasy language is 84.
 Find all the information about these languages on Danish and Malagasy.

 Danish and Malagasy Language History